 About DNSWatchGO Client

-DNSWatchGO Client is an application that you install on portable computers that leave your network, such as employee laptops.
+DNSWatchGO Client is an application that you install on portable computers that leave your network, such as employee laptops, including Windows Virtual Desktop.
 The client simultaneously forwards DNS requests to the DNSWatch servers and the upstream DNS resolvers.
 DNSWatch servers compare the requested domain to the lists of malicious domains in the Domain Feed and to domains in filtered categories.

 If the requested domain is not on the known malicious domains list or on the filtered domains list, the requested content appears.